 Here are 10 things to try to help make it a smooth week and help your little one cope with those niggling feelings:

-- Back to Basics – Make sure you get in to a good routine at least a week before school starts.
-Early nights, lots of exercise and outdoor play, good nutrition and limited screen time can make a world of difference.
+- Back to Basics – Make sure you get into a good routine at least a week before school starts.
+Early nights, lots of exercises and outdoor play, good nutrition and limited screen time can make a world of difference.

 - Teach them some simple belly breathing techniques that they can use anytime they start to feel worried or nervous.
-Show them how to put their hands on their belly and watch it moving slowing up and down as they breathe in and out.
+Show them how to put their hands on their belly and watch it move to slow up and down as they breathe in and out.
 This is a simple but extremely effective way to calm your nervous system and help you feel more relaxed.

 - Create an imaginary safe bubble with them.
 Get creative and help them imagine a big bubble all around them.
 Inside this bubble is their safe and happy place, only good feelings and thoughts can fill the bubble and anything that they don’t want inside the bubble bounces off it.
 Help them come up with a colour for the bubble by choosing a colour that makes them feel safe and happy.

 - Keep things light at home.
-Don’t plan too many after school activities, let them come home form school and just be at home (this doesn’t mean screen time though!).
+Don’t plan too many after-school activities, let them come to home from school and just be at home (this doesn’t mean screen time though!).
 Allow them to have unstructured play time, doing what they like but also try planning some enjoyable games or activities that you do all together as a family.
 In this time, make sure you don’t have your phone on you or any other distractions.

 Kinesiology can help to identify and release some of these underlying worries and beliefs that children have and allow them to feel confident and free again.
 Remember, it is very normal for kids to have these anxieties but it is important that they don’t hold on to them and let them control their lives.